How To Find Free Camping In The USA

 Primitive camping blurs the line with dry camping a bit, but we find that it typically means tent-camping only.
-Usually you are walking in your gear away from your car to get to a fire pit and picnic table.
-It is frequently synonymous with backpacking and is a adventure all of its own rather than just a place to crash.
+Usually this means walking gear far away from your car to get to a fire pit and picnic table.
+It is frequently synonymous with backpacking and is an adventure of its own rather than just a place to crash.

 If you are researching campgrounds, primitive camping can either mean no hookups available, or pack-in-pack-out your tent.
 You will have to call ahead of time to see if drive-in options are accessible.

 Stealth camping means camping in populated areas that are not intended for overnight sleeping.
 It can be a legal gray area.

 Camping stealth is popular way for van dwellers who have built their own DIY conversions to visit cities and park in neighborhoods overnight.
 The idea is that if no one is aware you’re there, then sleeping is fair game!

 There are a lot of tricks to successfully stealth camping, and it’s not a subject we’re going to cover in this article.
 Read our post on urban stealth camping for advice on finding legal and safe locations to sleep in the city.